 Civil asset forfeiture laws allow the police to seize your personal property and never give it back.
 They just have to have reason to believe it was involved in the commission of a crime—even if the person wasn’t convicted.
 In 2013, police in Indiana took a man’s $41,000 Land Rover after he pleaded guilty to selling less than $400 worth of drugs.
 However, whether this is justified is in question at the moment now that the U.S. Supreme Court agreed to review the case.
 Read about some hilarious court cases you won’t believe are real.

 Search your trash

-Law enforcement is permitted to search your trash, even before it gets taken by sanitation workers to the dump, according to attorney Randolph Rice, founder of the Law Offices of Randolph Rice.
+Law enforcement is permitted to search your trash, even before it gets taken by sanitation workers to the dump, according to attorney Randolph Rice.
 In a 1988 case, the Supreme Court decided that garbage placed by the curb isn’t covered under the Fourth Amendment (protection from unreasonable search and seizure).
 Animals, kids, and snoops can easily sift through your trash, the judges concluded, so it’s unreasonable to require the police to get a search warrant.
 Check out 50 bizarre things that are still banned in the United States.